DevExpress-Examples/blazor-DxGrid-Bind-To-Web-Api-Service/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Grid for Blazor - How to bind the Grid to a Web API Service
+# Grid for Blazor - How to bind the Grid to a Web API service

 You can use the HttpClient to obtain data from the remote service.
 Save data to a collection and bind the Grid to it.